cisagov/ScubaGear/baselines/powerbi.md

 #### MS.POWERBI.6.1v1
 R and Python interactions SHOULD be disabled.

-- _Rationale:_ External code poses a security and privacy risk as there is no good way to regulate what is done with the data or itegrations.
+- _Rationale:_ External code poses a security and privacy risk as there is no good way to regulate what is done with the data or integrations.
 Disabling this will reduce the risk of a data leak or malicious actor.
 - _Last modified:_ June 2023

 ### Resources